amirrezakhod/simBA-fish-automated-behaviour-classification/Hunting_demo/Demo_instructions.md

 ![Hunting probability 1](Images_Gifs/Hunt_prob1.png)
 ![Hunting probability 2](Images_Gifs/Hunt_prob2.png)

-> In this demo, **Hunting** is detected using **Basic Movement** features derived from pose.
-Statistical measurements of your classifier will be available in your models folder
+> In this demo, **Hunting** is detected using **Basic Movement** features shown by A clear threshhold separation between Hunting and not Hunting in the probability plots.
+Statistical measurements of your classifier will be available in your models folder.
+> Note that this is a simplified demo and often more kinematics are required for more complex behaviours.
+Choosing the relevant features only, allows you to avoid overfitting and achieve a more clear threshhold separation.

 ---